 “The lazy man’s Persian.”

-The Shorthaired Persian is a lovely cat, and quite a popular one among cat lovers.
+Because that “sums” them up pretty nicely.
+You see, the Shorthaired Persian is a lovely cat that is quite popular among cat lovers.
 They’re pretty calm creatures.
-They’re quiet and sweet and love to cuddle up to you as you scroll through your phone.
-They’re definitely lap cats, but don’t let this fool you into thinking that they don’t have a playful side.
+They’re quiet, sweet, and love to cuddle up to you as you scroll through your phone.
+They’re lap cats, but don’t let this fool you into thinking they don’t have a playful side.

 Because…